xokomola/origami/README.md

 declare variable $xtract := xf:extract(xf:select('li'));
 ~~~

+To create an extractor use the `xf:extract` function and pass it a sequence of
+selectors.

-Contrary to a single select an extractor will traverse the whole node
+Contrary to `xf:select` an extractor will traverse the whole node
 structure passed into it.

 ~~~xquery